THE WRITE LINE By Manishankar Prasad

 Whether mainstream history someday acknowledges the role of socialism in the Arab world or not, the winds of socialism will keep blowing across the red deserts every now and then.

 (Manishankar Prasad is an independent researcher, writer, consultant, and an expert in migration studies.
-He lives in Pune, India)
+He lives in Pune, India.
+Views expressed in the article are entirely the columnist’s personal opinion.)